tprasadtp/go-githubapp/README.md

 Settings -> Developer -> settings -> GitHub App -> About item.

-Be sure to select correct organization if you are a member of multiple organizations.
+Be sure to select the correct organization if you are a member of multiple organizations.

 ### Private key

 This library delegates JWT signing to type implementing [crypto.Signer] interface.
-Thus it _may_ be backed by KMS/TPM or other secure key store.
+Thus, it _may_ be backed by KMS/TPM or other secure key store.
 Optionally [github.com/tprasadtp/cryptokms] can be used.

 ### Installation ID

 Typically extracted from webhook request headers.
 If using [VerifyWebHookRequest], returned [WebHook] includes `InstallationID`.
-This is not required if owner is already specified.
+This is not required if an owner is already specified.

 ### Limit Permissions of Tokens